Aman-8343/React/README.md

-# Basic-react
+React
-this is for my basic react practice and small react projects
+This is for my basic react practice and react projects